-AT&T is the provider of telecommunications circuits, including voice trunks, T1 voice circuits, and Internet circuits (via CENIC).
+AT&T is the provider of telecommunications circuits, T1 voice circuits, and Internet circuits (via CENIC).
+Level 3 provides the SIP (Session Initiation Protocol) circuit used for the College VoIP (Voice over Internet Protocol) unified communication system.
 The circuits are all provided on the state CalNet 2 contract at substantial discounts over commercial rates.
 The District also participates in the California Teleconnect Fund, which reduces some circuit costs by up to 50 percent.